ltrgoddard/thesis/temp.markdown

 in the 1960s is outdated because it has already been done by Lewis in the 1910s, or because it has already been *satirised*?
-The idea that Lewis’s text ‘disposes finally of the claim that our best accuracies are musical in structure’ would seem to suggest the latter, but it is not entirely clear that this section of *Tarr* should be read as satirical.
+The idea that Lewis’s text ‘disposes finally of the claim that our best accuracies are musical in structure’ would seem to suggest the latter: Kreisler is like a stupid writer, obsessed with the sound of language but unable even to produce a simple alliterative mantra without getting ‘tangle[d]’ in his own words.
 To take another approach, does Prynne mean to suggest that the focus on Kreisler’s gaze in the final sentence represents some sort of satirical attack on what he terms ‘the syntax & phenomenology of regard’?
-Having attended Henri Bergson’s lectures in Paris, Lewis was certainly familiar with contemporary philosophies of perception, but the relative infancy of Husserlian phenomenology at this point—though first published as a whole in 1918, the initial draft of *Tarr* was written from 1909–11—sets a high burden of proof on any claim about deliberate engagement, satirical or otherwise.[^341] There are further possibilities: perhaps the relentlessly adjectival character of the passage, in which virtually every noun is preceded by a qualifier, is what Prynne means by ‘satiric intelligence’.
-Yet it is just as difficult to substantiate this claim through reference to some satirised object, or even to be sure that it isn’t simply an ordinary feature of Lewis’s prose style, as it is with the two previously considered.[^342]
+Having attended Henri Bergson’s lectures in Paris, Lewis was certainly familiar with contemporary philosophies of perception, but the relative infancy of Husserlian phenomenology at this point—though first published as a whole in 1918, the initial draft of *Tarr* was written from 1909–11—sets a high burden of proof on any claim about deliberate engagement, satirical or otherwise.[^341]

 A different perspective can be gained by ‘zooming out’ from this particular passage to consider the general cultural significance of